 You do not necessarily need an RSS feed to start a podcast but you’ll need it to share new content with your audience using different podcast players.
-If your podcast is part of a network, your network may have an RSS feed that you can use to get your podcast out there.
+If your podcast is part of a network, your network normally has an RSS feed that you can use to get your podcast’s media files out there.

-If you’re going to have your podcast listed on podcast directories, you will need an RSS feed because it is the option your audience has to access your episodes.
+If you’re going to have your podcast listed on podcast platforms, you will need a podcast’s RSS feed because it is the option your audience has to access your episodes.
 This means that if you do not have the RSS feed, the chances of your podcast appearing on the podcasting directories are pretty slim.
-This also means that your target audiences may not even be able to listen to your new content.
+This also means that your target audiences may not even be able to listen to your new podcast episodes.

 How to Create an RSS Feed for Your Podcast

 You can create an RSS feed for your podcast in different ways.
 You can choose to host your own RSS feed on your own server, hosting provider or use a service that provides RSS feeds.

 If you want to host your own RSS feed yourself, you can use a site like RSS Builder.
 It is an open-source RSS-making platform that’s also free to use.
 With this program, you can always upload every episode to your website to generate the relevant feeds.

 To create your own RSS feed with the RSS Builder software, you will need to first generate a news feed.
 Proceed to give it a title before adding your website URL.